 De Hallen are a meeting place in the neighbourhood of Amsterdam West and offer a diverse range of products and services.
 The impressive building used to be a depot for trams, but has been transformed into a vibrant centre of art, culture and catering.
 This was only possible due to the combined efforts of architects, neighbours, entrepreneurs and other stakeholders.

 Under the roof of De Hallen, people can come together to watch a variety of movies in De FilmHallen, to read books from the there located library in the book café or to rent art from the gallery Beeldend Gesproken.
 Apart from these cultural activities, we passed initiatives that are educating craftsman.
 For example, we were standing right next to Recycle, which trains people with a distance to the labour market to become bicycle repairer.
 Finally, De Hallen hosts the immensely popular FoodHallen, where various different kinds of food from all over the world can be found, tried and tasted.
-We peeked in a few times and came across Mexican taco’s, Hong Kongese dim sum and Mediterranean dishes.
-In this way, De Hallen serves cultural, social and professional purposes, all at once.

 The Dome in the Passage Way of De Hallen